-Your pain specialist will have discussed alternatives with you in your consultation; these could be either medicines; different injections or physical therapies.
-Every patient is unique and therefore specific alternatives cannot be given on an information leaflet as not all treatments are suitable for everyone.
+Your pain specialist will have discussed alternatives with you in your consultation.
+These could either be medicines, different injections or physical therapies.
+Every patient is unique and therefore specific alternatives cannot be given on an information leaflet, as not all treatments are suitable for everyone.